getgauge/documentation/specifications/steps.md

 Steps are the executable components of your specification.
 They  are written as markdown unordered list items (bulleted points).

-Every step has an underlying code implementatiomn for the programming language used.
+Every step has an underlying code implementation for the programming language used.
 This is executed when the steps inside a spec are executed.

 See [test code](../test_code/README.md) to understand how to write step implementations for different languages.